UCL/cath-funfhmmer/README.md

 # cath-funfhmmer

+# Overview

+This is one of the repos that's used in generating FunFams.

-Split GeMMA clusters into functionally coherent alignments (FunFams)
+This repo splits GeMMA clusters into functionally coherent alignments (FunFams).

-## Nothing to see here...

-The code in this repo is one step in the larger [cath-funfam](https://github.com/UCL/cath-funfam) project on GitHub.
-If you are trying to create CATH Functional families, then it's probably best to go take a look there first.
+For the master repo, please see https://github.com/UCL/cath-funfam